 The financial statement is another important tool in the hands of a manager, especially when there is an acquisition/ merger or at the time of the formation of a new company.

 Therefore, investors need these statements before providing the required capital to a firm.
 These statements cover the costs and sales figures of the previous two to three years after excluding some one-time costs.

 Projected Funds Flow Statement and Projected Cash Flow Statement

-The projected funds flow statement represents the data about further procurement of funds from various sources and their application in assets or, repaying debts, etc. whichever the case be.
-It helps in understanding the impact on working capital by establishing a relationship between sources and application of funds.
+The projected funds flow statement represents the data about further procurement of funds from various sources and their application in assets or repaying debts, etc., whichever the case be.
+It helps in understanding the impact on working capital by establishing a relationship between sources and the application of funds.

 On the other hand, the projected cash flow statement primarily focuses on the inflow and outflow of cash.
-It covers the items which result in the realization of cash or expenditure in cash, .
-It is a detailed statement of the projected cash flows generating from the operating activities, investing activities and financing activities.
-Therefore, it proves to be a useful tool for forecasting the financial requirements of the company.
+It covers the items which result in the realization of cash or expenditure in cash.
+It is a detailed statement of the projected cash flows generated from the operating activities, investing activities, and financing activities.
+Therefore, it proves to be a useful tool for forecasting the company’s financial requirements.

 Projected Income Statement and Balance Sheet

 With the help of the sales forecast and anticipated expenses for a particular period under forecasting estimation, the firm projects the income statement.